SMALL HOUSES

 were stacked, compressed, and stuccoed on both sides prior to setting roof trusses.

-Owners completing low water, low maintenance natural landscaping and southern gardens.
+Owners completing low water, low maintenance natural landscaping and

 |